git-disl/awesome_LLM-harmful-fine-tuning-papers/README.md

 💫 **Continuously update on a weekly basis.** (last update: 2025/10/28)

-🔥 **Good news: 7 harmful fine-tuning related papers are accpeted by NeurIPS2024**
+🔥 **Good news: 7 harmful fine-tuning related papers are accepted by NeurIPS2024**

 💫 **We have updated our [survey](https://arxiv.org/pdf/2409.18169), including the discussion on the 17 ICLR2025 new submissions.**

 🔥 **We update a slide to introduce harmful fine-tuning attacks/defenses.
 Check out the [slide](https://github.com/git-disl/awesome_LLM-harmful-fine-tuning-papers/blob/main/survey_slide.pdf) here.**

-🔥 **Good news: 12 harmful fine-tuning related papers are accpeted by ICLR2025.**
+🔥 **Good news: 12 harmful fine-tuning related papers are accepted by ICLR2025.**

-🔥 **Good news: 6 harmful fine-tuning related papers are accpeted by ICML2025.**
+🔥 **Good news: 6 harmful fine-tuning related papers are accepted by ICML2025.**

 🔥 **Chef Recommendation: Risk of harmful fine-tuning attack can be more more prounounced with [jailbreak tuning](https://arxiv.org/pdf/2507.11630) and for [larger scale models](https://arxiv.org/pdf/2408.02946)**.